Last Updated on

 People who like the idea of a burr grinder but have zero interest in manually grinding their beans, people with a larger budget

-Quieter than flat produces a larger and smaller grind that is perfect for making espresso, easier to clean than flat burr grinder, stays cooler than other grinders
+Quieter than flat produces a larger and smaller grind that is perfect for making espresso, easy to clean than flat burr grinder, stays cooler than other grinders

 Still can be loud, inconsistent grind may not be ideal for all coffee-making needs